DragonflyStats/dragonflystats.github.io/SQL_Basics_For_Data_Science/Week_01_Quiz.md

 A. **INCORRECT** The query counts the number of events.
 B. **INCORRECT** The query counts the number of view_item events.
-C. The query counts the number of rows corresponding to view_item events.
+C. **CORRECT** The query counts the number of rows corresponding to view_item events.
 D. The query returns all of the rows in the events table.
 E. **INCORRECT** The query counts the number of rows in the events table.